-Figure 22.5: Upload code list
+Figure 70: Upload code list

-- Kit type, Kit type.
-Not all trials have kit types enabled.
-If your trial does not have different kit types you won't see kit types in the code list. - Batch, Batch - Expiry date in dd/mm/yyyy format, Expiry date - Expiry buffer in days, Expiry buffer - Kit status.
+- Expiry buffer in days, Expiry buffer - Kit status.
 Must be one of 'Unmade', 'New', 'Quarantined', 'Lost', 'Damaged', or 'Destroyed' - Location.
 Must be one of 'Manufacturer', 'Distributor', 'Site', or 'Other' - Site containing site identifiers (not the site names).
 Sites will be created for any new site identifiers encountered in the uploaded list. - Notes